 The Keter 5 Drawer Tool Chest has a Craftsman, classic look with red drawers and a black frame.
 It is constructed of durable polypropylene resin, so it is more lightweight than your typical metal tool chest.
 It will be easy to move around the garage.
 There is an uncovered top tray, two inlaid handles, and sixteen removable small parts bins and dividers.
 This is a great bonus for those of you that have lots of little pieces to store.

-This would be great for those that need to use a large variation of tools, but also need to move them around frequently.
+This would be great for those that need to use a large variety of tools, but also need to move them around frequently.
 There is also a central locking system that adds to your ability to move it around conveniently with secured drawers.

 Because of the material used in construction, the chest will never rust, rot, dent or peel.
 However, along with this, it may not be as sturdy as some of the metal chests.